Microphone: Laser

-Laser microphones are often portrayed in movies as spy gadgets because they can be used to pick up sound at a distance from the microphone equipment.
 A laser beam is aimed at the surface of a window or other plane surface that is affected by sound.
 The vibrations of this surface change the angle at which the beam is reflected, and the motion of the laser spot from the returning beam is detected and converted to an audio signal.
 In a more robust and expensive implementation, the returned light is split and fed to an interferometer, which detects movement of the surface by changes in the optical path length of the reflected beam.
 The former implementation is a tabletop experiment; the latter requires an extremely stable laser and precise optics.
+Laser microphones have been studied for their ability to detect sound vibrations on distant surfaces.

-A new type of laser microphone is a device that uses a laser beam and smoke or vapor to detect sound vibrations in free air.
-On August 25, 2009, U.S. patent 7,580,533 issued for a Particulate Flow Detection Microphone based on a laser-photocell pair with a moving stream of smoke or vapor in the laser beam's path.
+An experimental type of laser microphone is a device that uses a laser beam and smoke or vapor to detect sound vibrations in free air.
+On August 25, 2009, US patent 7,580,533 issued for a Particulate Flow Detection Microphone based on a laser-photocell pair with a moving stream of smoke or vapor in the laser beam's path.
 Sound pressure waves cause disturbances in the smoke that in turn cause variations in the amount of laser light reaching the photodetector.
 A prototype of the device was demonstrated at the 127th Audio Engineering Society convention in New York City from 9 through October 12, 2009.

 Liquid

-Early microphones did not produce intelligible speech, until Alexander Graham Bell made improvements including a variable-resistance microphone/transmitter.
-Bell's liquid transmitter consisted of a metal cup filled with water with a small amount of sulfuric acid added.
+Early microphones did not reproduce intelligible speech until Alexander Graham Bell made improvements, including a variable-resistance water microphone and transmitter.
+Bell's water transmitter consisted of a metal cup filled with water with a small amount of sulfuric acid added.
 A sound wave caused the diaphragm to move, forcing a needle to move up and down in the water.
 The electrical resistance between the wire and the cup was then inversely proportional to the size of the water meniscus around the submerged needle.
-Elisha Gray filed a caveat for a version using a brass rod instead of the needle.
-Other minor variations and improvements were made to the liquid microphone by Majoranna, Chambers, Vanni, Sykes, and Elisha Gray, and one version was patented by Reginald Fessenden in 1903.
-These were the first working microphones, but they were not practical for commercial application.
-The famous first phone conversation between Bell and Watson took place using a liquid microphone.
+Elisha Gray filed a patent caveat for a version using a brass rod instead of the needle.
+Other minor variations and improvements were made to the water microphone by Majoranna, Chambers, Vanni, Sykes, and Elisha Gray, and one version was patented by Reginald Fessenden in 1903.
+These were the first working microphones, but they were impractical for commercial applications.
+The famous first phone conversation between Bell and Watson took place using a water microphone.